wallarm/product-documentation/docs/2.16/admin-en/configure-parameters-en.md

 ### wallarm_parse_html_response

-Lets you enable and disable an HTML parser for responses and requests.
+Lets you enable and disable an HTML parser for responses to requests.
 Can be:
 * `on`
 * `off`